Be the source of new life by planting a tree!

 Increasing amounts of land are being deforested around the globe to make way for urban development, agriculture, and logging.
 Deforestation is so damaging because it leads to the loss of natural habitats and biodiversity, decreased carbon sequestration, and increased erosion.
 By planting trees we can combat these environmental threats while beautifying urban areas.

 What You Will Accomplish

-Students will add to local ecosystems by planting trees within their communities.
+Students will benefit to their local ecosystems by planting trees within their communities.

 Educator Project Plan

 Follow the steps below to set up a successful Tree Planting event at your school!
 Need help?
 Contact us!

 Track your metrics and submit your impact after implementing this toolkit.
 Your feedback helps keep our programs free for all across the globe.